ss1611/CS220-AU-portfolio-1/di-reflection.md

 <br>

 ### My future digital identity/identities
-To help develop my digital identities I have used
+To help develop my digital identities I have
 - revised my current use of digital identities (thought about it critically)
-- discussed it with my cohort and friends
+- discussed it with my cohort/friends/parents
 - found this and that in journal papers/books/internet which helped me understand where and how I could improve
-- used a [SWOT](https://duckduckgo.com/?q=swot&t=brave&ia=web) analysis (or another method that can help personal development) that helped me understand my next steps
+- used a [SWOT](https://duckduckgo.com/?q=swot&t=brave&ia=web) analysis (or another method that can help personal development) to understand my next steps
 - etc.

-Note: Make sure you not only write about what you think needs improving, but also about what you think you are already doing well.
+Note: Make sure you not only write about what you think needs improving, but also about what you think you are already doing well already regarding your digital identities.
 A good starting point is to talk about the good things you already do and then dive into what needs improving.
 In the next heading, you can list the aspects of your identities that need improving and then write about what ideas/methods you plan to use to improve them.

 After identifying and analysing my current use of digital identities on the Web, I set the goal to ...